paulgazz/kmax/README.md

   klocalizer with specific file

-- View the Kbuild constraints
+- Viewing the Kbuild constraints

     View the Kbuild constraints for a compilation unit and each of its subdirectories with

         klocalizer --view-kbuild drivers/usb/storage/alauda.o

+- Building as modules instead of built-in

+    Use the `--modules` flag to set any tristate options to `m` instead of `y`.
+Be sure to enable the `CONFIG_MODULES` option as well.

+        klocalizer --modules --define CONFIG_MODULES drivers/usb/storage/alauda.o
+        make olddefconfig
+        make drivers/block/ps3disk.o

 - Using new formulas